CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill is highly actionable with concrete, executable examples and a clear tool signature, but it is significantly bloated with repetitive patterns and HTML/CSS guidance that Claude doesn't need.
-The workflow section lacks error-handling validation steps for batch operations, and the entire content would benefit from splitting templates and patterns into separate reference files.
+The skill is highly actionable with concrete, executable examples and a clear tool signature, but suffers significantly from verbosity.
+Multiple near-identical HTML examples bloat the content without adding meaningful new information.
+The workflow section lacks error-handling feedback loops for batch operations, and the lengthy content would benefit from splitting templates and patterns into separate reference files.

 Suggestions

-Move the professional document template and any additional patterns to a separate TEMPLATES.md file, referenced from the main skill.
+Move the professional document template and CSS reference (supported/unsupported features) to a separate TEMPLATES.md or REFERENCE.md file, linked from the main skill.

 DimensionReasoningScore